GuangtaoLyu/GuangtaoLyu.github.io/_pages/includes/intro.md

-I am an undergraduate at Wuhan University of Technology, majoring in artificial intelligence.
-The undergraduate supervisor is Associate Professor Anna Zhu.
+I am a first-year graduate student of Xidian University.
+My supervisor is Professor Deng Cheng.

-My research interest includes scene text related tasks, cross-modal tasks, network architecture design and low level vision.
+My area of interest is multimodal understanding, co-speech gesture generation.